 The unthinkable happened.
 The USA won!
-This gave the wines of California a much-needed jump start, the world over, and they’ve never looked back.
-Today, California is making some of the best and most expensive wines in the world.
+This gave the California wines a much-needed jump start, the world over, and they’ve never looked back.
+Today, California is making some of the best and most expensive California wines in the world.

 California is also home to the most AVA’s of anywhere in the country.
 An AVA is a designated American Viticultural Area for wine growing grapes.
 There are 138 in California alone per the November 2016 listing by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 An AVA is said to have distinguishable geographic features and its boundaries are distinctly established by the TTB.